-Our latest flash fiction tale comes from Steven H. Wilson––award-winning fiction author, publisher, podcaster.
-I’ve known Steve for over 20 years.
+This flash fiction tale comes from Steven H. Wilson—award-winning fiction author, publisher, and podcaster.
+I’ve known Steve for 25 years.
 To me, he is a mentor, a friend, a brother.
 Both of my paranormal mystery novels and my latest anthology were released through Steve’s publishing imprint, Firebringer Press.
 He is the founder of Prometheus Radio Theatre and co-founder of Farpoint, a long-running annual SF convention in Maryland.

 by Steven H. Wilson

 The first card says this poor guy has cancer.
 Yeah, they gave me 3×5 cards.
 Like it’s 1968 or something.
 “Just go by the script,” they said.

 I go by the script.
 It doesn’t go well.

 “I won’t go.”
 He folds his ghostly arms and sits down on his own dead body.

 Sounds a little weird, right?
 Sits on his own dead body?
 Ghostly arms?
 3×5 cards?